plackyhacker/plackyhacker.github.io/binary/all-the-leaks.md

 <img width="1119" alt="Screenshot 2025-01-21 at 18 18 42" src="https://github.com/user-attachments/assets/e4c3e31e-cedf-4053-ba16-d7dc57fb3c57" style="border: 1px solid black;" />

 We are making progress.
 We have leaked the address of a function in `kernel32.dll` from the IAT.
 How can we use this to leak the base address of `kernel32.dll`.
-The code that makes up this function is ALWAYS at the same offset from the base of the module, ASLR rebasing randomises alot of things, such as the actual base address of the module but it does not randomise the offsets of the code from the base address.
+The code that makes up this function is ALWAYS at the same offset from the base of the module, ASLR rebasing randomises alot of things, such as the actual base address of the module, but it does not randomise the offsets of the code from the base address.
 To get the base address we simply need to find the offset of the function from the `kernel32.dll` base address:

 <img width="1113" alt="Screenshot 2025-01-21 at 18 22 30" src="https://github.com/user-attachments/assets/41f06941-4df8-4a05-a1ca-71241ce2ddba" style="border: 1px solid black;" />